vsajip/python-gnupg/README.rst

 * Fixed GC94: Added ``export-minimal`` and ``armor`` options when exporting keys.
 This addition was inadvertently left out of 0.3.6.

-* Fixed #16: Output file names are not quoted.

-* Used a uniform approach with subprocess on Windows and POSIX.

 0.3.6
 -----